SQream/sqream_docs/connecting_to_sqream/client_drivers/trino/index.rst

 Prerequisites
 -------------

-To use Trino with SQream, you must have the following installed:
+To use Trino with BLUE, you must have the following installed:

 * SQream version 4.1 or later
 * Trino version 403 or later